paulbrodersen/somnotate/README.md

    sleep pressure, etc.).
-For laboratory animals on a 12-hours light-on / 12-hours light-off cycle, 12-hour recordings covering the cycle half dominated by sleep (the light-on phase in mice) is probably sufficient for training, as in my tests, training on 24-hours recordings only marginally improved performance, and not statistically significantly so.
+For laboratory animals on a 12-hours light-on / 12-hours light-off cycle, 12-hour recordings covering the cycle half dominated by sleep (the light-on phase in mice) is probably sufficient for training: in our tests, training on 24-hours recordings only marginally improved performance, but not statistically significantly so.

-3. Do not exclusively use "clean" recordings for training.
-   Underestimates of feature variance can negatively impact feature selection, as features affected by artefacts or noise are typically weighted down, and as a result affect inference less.
-Training on data sets with normal or even sub-standard signal-to-noise ratios may improve the robustness of the classifier.
+3. Do not exclusively use "clean" recordings for training, as underestimates of feature variance can negatively impact feature selection.
+Training on data sets with normal or even sub-standard signal-to-noise ratios may improve the robustness of the classifier, as features affected by artefacts or noise are typically weighted down, and thus affect inference less.

 4. It is often sufficient to train on recordings from control experiments, and then apply the classifier to both, recordings from